-It also needs noting that while the rates of homelessness may have improved over the last strategic period, the city now finds itself in a very different time, with the effects of the pandemic only just being seen in the data sets for this review at time of publication, and significant upward pressures on homelessness likely with the ending of the pandemic's emergency measures such as the eviction ban and furlough.
+It also needs noting that while the rates of homelessness may have improved over the last strategic period, the city now finds itself in a very different time, with the effects of the pandemic still to be seen and with the effects of the cost of living still to be seen.

-6. Who are becoming homeless in Oxford?
+6.0 - Who are becoming homeless in Oxford?